PureMunky/YouTuber/README.md

 YouTuber
 ========

-Bookmarklet for replacing youtube links with an alternative url.
+Bookmarklet for replacing youtube links and iframes with an alternative url.

 [Instructions](http://puremunky.github.io/YouTuber/)